-We Make The Path By Walking is an eight-part webinar series designed to help us reckon with our turbulent world, offering support and direction for a clearer path forward.
+We Make The Path By Walking is an eight-part webinar and podcast series designed to help us reckon with our turbulent world, offering support and direction for a clearer path forward.

-Sessions bring focus and connection, opening opportunities for personal exploration, insight and the discovery of new ways to navigate life with resilience and hope.
+Sessions and episodes bring focus and connection, opening opportunities for personal exploration, insight and the discovery of new ways to navigate life with resilience and hope.

 Psychotherapeutic modalities drawn from East Asian medicine equips participants with self-nurturance skills such as meditation and breathing practices, voice-work and body awareness techniques for day to day well-being and sharing with others.